Code Graph Renso Subscribe

 snapshots & rollback

-Every rebuild writes a new snapshot directory and atomically swaps the current.json pointer.
+Every rebuild writes a new snapshot directory and atomically swaps the current.cg pointer.
+Concurrent rebuild requests coalesce into one queued follow-up rebuild and return success instead of racing.
+Large generated snapshot artifacts are stored as opaque payload bundles under generic d/<hex>/<digest>.cg paths when they exceed the sharding threshold, while logical artifact names continue to resolve through the manifest.
 You can list, diff, prune, or roll back without touching the build cache.

 code_graph index-snapshot --format json